Wilhuff-Tarkin/WinForms/README.md

 ```
 UI should contain operation selection (multiplication, division, addition and subtraction),

-UI should contain number of operation cycle to be performed as user input,
+UI should contain number of operation cycles to be performed as user input,

-After "run" button is pressed application should perform selected operation requested number of times replacing the "b" value in each cycle for the resul of the previous one;
+After "run" button is pressed application should perform selected operation requested number of times replacing the value of "b" in each cycle for the result of the previous cycle;

 Example:
 ```